JaytherXZ5/BackendExam/README.md

     > composer install

 9. Copy and paste the .env.example file and rename it to .env
 10. Open XAMPP and start Apache and MySQL.
-Open Mysql admin and create a new blank database.
+Open Mysql admin and create a new empty database.
 11. Inside the .env file modify and connect your database ex:

     DB_CONNECTION=mysql